TKAMING/Trashy/README.md

 ## Technologies used:
-Python, Flask, CS50 python library, HTML, CSS, SQLite3
+Python, Flask, CS50 python library, HTML, CSS, SQLite3, Bootstrap

 ## To Do´s